ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 ### Get a Patch Schedule related to a cache instance

 This part describes how to use the ballerina connector to get information regarding a patch schedule for a specific azure cache for redis instance.
 We must pass subscription id, resource group name where cache instance resides, cache instance name and name of a patch schedule as parameters to get all the data associated with a specific patch schedule of a specific cache instance.
-It returns an PatchSchedule if  operation is successful or error if the operation is unsuccessful.
+It returns a PatchSchedule if the operation is successful or error if the operation is unsuccessful.

 ```ballerina
 PatchSchedule|error response = azureRedisManagementClient->getPatchSchedule(<SUBSCRIPTION_ID>, "TestCache", "TestResourceGroup", "TestPatchSchedule");